 Rentcharge income is used by the Trust to help fund the maintenance of Island infrastructure (including HMS Chatham Bridge and the parkland), and towards overall estate costs such as landscaping, security, insurance, and management.

 Island rentcharges do not cover the maintenance of blocks of flats or their grounds – these are funded by service charges paid to the block landlord.

-Information relating to the calculation of the rentcharge together with budget information and how to pay will accompany the Rentcharge Invoice which will be mailed to residents week commencing 24th February 2020.
+Information relating to the calculation of the rentcharge together with budget information and how to pay is included with the Rentcharge Invoice which has been mailed to residents week commencing 22nd February 2021.

 Other forms of payment accepted: Online, debit or credit card, cash or cheque (post-dated cheques are not accepted).
 All details are contained in the documentation sent with the Rentcharge Invoice.

 The charges below include the Variable Rent Charge payable on each residential dwelling for each bedroom, multiplied by the number of bedrooms, plus the Fixed Rent Charge of £1.00 per residential dwelling, inclusive of VAT.